Table of Content:

 andstderr

-When the destination IO port is given, it must precede the redirection operator directly, without whitespaces in between; if there are whitespaces, otherwise Elvish will parse it as an argument instead.
+When the destination is given, it must precede the operator directly, without whitespaces in between.
+If there are whitespaces, Elvish will parse it as an argument instead.

-The redirection operator determines the mode to open the file, and the destination IO port if it is not explicitly specified.
+The operator determines the mode to open files (if the source is a filename), and the destination if it is not explicitly specified.

-Possible redirection operators and their default FDs are:
+Possible redirection operators and their default destination ports are:

 <